ngthu003/NumAnalysis_Optimization/README.md

     2. Diagonalizing and doing Singular Value Decomposition.
     3. Approximating solutions of non-linear equations.
     4. Approximating and interpolating polynomials from a set of data points.

+2. __Optimization__

+    1. Convex Optimization, with a touch on Non-convex optimization.
+    2. Constrained and Unconstrained Optimization.

 This will be updated as new works are done and can be published.